 I’ll just get straight to the point.
-The recently reopened Adventure Playground at the City of Irvine University Community Park is simply AWESOME!
+The reopened Adventure Playground at the City of Irvine University Community Park is simply AWESOME!
 It’s what playgrounds should strive to be.
 It’s a space where kids can roam free and exercise their independence through unstructured exploratory play.
-They can dig holes in the sandpits, build castles and forts on the knoll, pump water into the creek bed and jump in the mud, draw on the cement pavement with chalk, and do a whole host of other fun, imaginative, and creative things.
+They can dig holes in the sandpits, build castles and forts on the knoll, pump water into the creek bed and jump in the mud, draw on the cement pavement with chalk, and do a lot of other fun, imaginative, and creative things.

 – Sand pits and ride along construction toys supplied by the city.
 The ride-on working cranes are especially popular.